ignacio-developer/technical-test/README.md

 Note: I used GitHub during the whole process, pushed commits and created a PR (approved and merged) from ‘staging’ into ‘main’ branch that will make easier to see the added/edited files: PR Link: .

 Key parts missing, “TO DO”: CRUD approach, feature to add Turbines, Components and/or inspections.
 API Authentication through Sanctum and an api token (header).
-Unit Test?.
-And doubts regarding React, and Docker setup.
+Unit Testing.
+And doubts regarding Docker setup and ReactJS.